 Traditionally speaking, lox is made using the belly of the salmon which has been salt brined or cured.

 Lox is far richer than other styles of smoked salmon and has a very silky texture and is almost translucent in color.

 Nowadays, in general, Lox is less traditional and made from all parts of the salmon, however, true smokers will always stay true to its original history and use only the belly (it pays to try and find a more traditional product for a better flavor).

 The belly of the salmon has much more fat than the rest of the salmon, and in my eyes is much more delicious.

-Is Lox Raw?
-Lox is brined or salt cured, so it's not actually physically cooked.
+Essentially lox is brined or salt cured, so if you want to get technical it's not actually physically 'cooked'.

 What Is Your Favourite Type Of Salmon to Smoke?